aharoJ/3D-Portfolio/README.md

 <h2 align="center"> Features </h2>

-Here are some of the features I have included in my portfolio website:
+<h5 align="center"> Here are some of the features I have included in my portfolio website: </h5>
 - Responsive design for optimal viewing on different devices
 - Interactive 3D models built with Three.js to add an immersive experience
 - Dynamic content powered by React for a seamless user experience